Devs-Garden/devs-garden.github.io/README.md

 ## Welcome to Devs-Garden

-Developers Garden shortend as Devs-Garden is a platform through which we deliver our open source projects and also helps our clients int developing their technical requirements to achieve their full potentials.
+Developers Garden shortend as Devs-Garden is a platform through which we deliver our open source projects and also helps our clients in developing their technical requirements to achieve their full potentials.
 Interesting-World is one of our product which is actively in the development with love of open source.

 ## interesting-world